APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Data Standards Directory](http://datastandards.directory/) - This open directory of data standards aggregates known data standard examples and features a taxonomy on how to understand their application.
 - [Digital.Gov](https://digital.gov/) - Guidance and resources on building better digital services in government.

+### Networking Opportunities and Communities
+These are groups that may offer opportunities for giving back and meeting other people in the civic technology field.

+- [TRB Standing Committee on Transit Data](http://www.trb-transit-data.org/) - Committee of the Transporation Research Board dedicated to fostering collaboration among transit agencies and researchers with regards to data.
 ---

 ## Contributing